-These distinctions have direct implications for understanding and control of large language models \citep{gilpin2018explaining_explanations, pan2025trainingfree_alignment}.
+These distinctions have direct implications for the understanding and control of large language models \citep{gilpin2018explaining_explanations, pan2025trainingfree_alignment}.
 Much prior work implicitly assumes that decodable or separable structure, whether semantic, behavioral, or safety-related \citep{saglam_large_2025}, constitutes a suitable target for intervention.
 Our results highlight a limitation of this assumption: decodable representational structure may be geometrically redundant with respect to the mechanisms that actually govern prediction.
 As a result, interventions that target easily decodable features may fail to generalize or may exert only indirect control \citep{ravichander-etal-2021-probing, hewitt-liang-2019-designing, elazar-etal-2020-amnesic-probing}.
-By contrast, interventions aligned with causally meaningful geometric degrees of freedom, such as late-layer angular structure, offer a more principled basis for reliable control e.g. geometry-aware, layer-specific adapters \citep{hu2021lora}.
-Furthermore, our results suggest that evaluating intervention strategies should involve not only detectability or linear separability, but the characterization of mechanistically-relevant geometry.
+By contrast, interventions aligned with causally meaningful geometry, such as late-layer angular structure, offer a more principled basis for reliable control e.g. geometry-aware, layer-specific adapters \citep{hu2021lora}.
+Furthermore, our results suggest that evaluating intervention strategies should involve not only detectability, but the characterization of the dynamic mechanistically-relevant geometry.